CTristan/lobotomy-corporation-mods/CODE_ANALYSIS_RULE_EXCEPTIONS.md

 ## SonarLint

+### Changed Rules

+* S2436: Types and methods shouldn’t have too many generic parameters
+  * I've changed this rule to allow up to 3 generic parameters instead of the default 2.
+This is because the game code uses a lot of generics, and I don't want to have to suppress this rule every time I need to use a generic method.

+### Disabled Rules

 * S101: Types should be named in PascalCase
   * This triggers off of the "Harmony_Patch" class names for each mod.
     Unfortunately, this is a hardcoded class name in Basemod, so we have no say here.
-* S2339: Public constant members shouldn’t be used
+* S2339: Public constant members shouldn't be used
   * Conflicts with Code Analysis rule [CA2211: Non-constant fields should not be visible](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2211).
-* S2360: Optional parameters shouldn’t be used
+* S2360: Optional parameters shouldn't be used
   * To enable unit testing, I've had to create interfaces for wrapper classes for actual game objects.
 As such, these test adapters are being passed around throughout the codebase.
 To simplify the actual game method calls to